 But there is good news.
 There is hope.
 Even if you go against the treatment you have received and relapse, there is forgiveness.
 There is a God who loves you.
 There is a God who knows the biological struggles within you.
 There is a God who is understanding.
 There is a God who gives you all the things you are really craving in this life: Love, Joy, Peace, Family, Forgiveness, and yes, Self-control.

 Please accept my apology on behalf of anybody who mistreated you.
 I am here to help.
 I have a lot of friends who are here to help as well.
-In fact, me and my friends all need help too.
+In fact, my friends and I all need help too.
 Will you help me while I am helping you?
 I think we could make a great team.

 Everybody is in a similar boat.
 Everybody has moral failings.
 We all need a Savior.
 No one is some extraordinary case beyond help.
 We all crave the same things: Love, Joy, Peace, Family, Forgiveness, and Self-control.
 We all fail at displaying those things.
 Let us walk together in pursuit of them.